-The CUT button cuts the channel or group, its effect is the same as fading it out completely.
-Alternatively, there can be ON buttons here instead, which switch the channel on.
+The CUT button cuts the channel or group.
+Its effect is the same as fading out the channel or group.
+Alternatively, there can be ON buttons which switch the channel on.

 Assign Button LEDs

 A set of indicative LEDs give more information about the path.